nvidia-holoscan/holohub/benchmarks/exclusive_display/README.md

 modes and measure its maximum and average end-to-end latency.
 In addition, we also run a number of "headless" applications simultaneously.
 These headless applications are executing both AI workloads and graphics processing but do not utilize the screen to display any output.
-They are representative of workloads that run alongside a primary display application which is the endoscopy tool tracking application using display in this experiment.
+They are representative of background workloads.
+Usually, these background workloads run alongside a primary display application which, in this case, is the endoscopy tool tracking application using display in either `exclusive` or `default` mode.

 ## Platform